CristianGivan/FO/src/main/java/com/app/FO/doc/md/Classes/Person.md

 # Person

 - tags colegue, busnisx
-- shortDescription something that can distinguish by other person with the same name and also to have a better reference about that peron like is a mechanic has a business he presented x person is sister of
+- description something that can distinguish by other person with the same name and also to have a better reference about that peron like is a mechanic has a business he presented x person is sister of
-- description had the name concatenated with short description shall be done uniq by the short description
+- subject had the name concatenated with description shall be done uniq by the short description

 # ToDo